ycpcs/cs101-spring2021/assign/assign03.md

 # Your Task

 Your task for this assignment is to complete the following CloudCoder exercises.
 We <em>strongly</em> recommend you do them in order.
 The later exercises are (in general) more challenging than the earlier ones.
+Please copy all of your code onto Word (one document for all the exercises) and upload it in Marmoset.

 <div class="callout">
 <b>Important</b>: Unlike the other assignments, this assignment is entirely individual.
 You may <em>not</em> collaborate with or get help from other students.
 You may ask an instructor or tutor for help.